vitorhcl/tldr/contributing-guides/style-guide.md

 # Style guide

-This page lists specific formatting instructions for `tldr` pages.
+This guide lists specific conventions about the wording, syntax, layout, standard fields, and translation of `tldr` pages.

 ## Contents